criesbeck/busfactor/README.md

 Upload the file to https://criesbeck.github.io/busfactor/ or serve **index.html** locally and use that.
 Nothing is stored on any server.

+# Output

+After uploading, the app displays two tables.

+## Commits

+The first table is a summary of commits per week by each team member since the start of the project.
+This is comparable to the **Contributors** section of the **Insight** page of the repo on Github, except that delete commits are not counted, and the dates are the end of each week.
+For example, the column **3/6/2022** has the commits for each team member for the week that ended on March 6, 2022.

+Commits are not a measure of work or value.
+Some commits are trivial, some are major.
+But a team should always be concerned when there are team members with less then two commits in a week.

+## Bus factor

-After uploading, the app displays a table with a row for each code file.
+The second table identifies potential bus factor issues, in the form of active files that only one or two team members have worked on.
+This table has a row for each code file.
 Code file here means a JavaScript, CSS, HTML, or YAML file.
 The most active files are listed first.
 Activity is calculated based on the number and recency of edits.